-Properties identified for choice-based lettings are advertised online on the Housing portal for a period of 7 days from Thursday to Wednesday.
+Properties identified for choice-based lettings are advertised online on the Allocation Scheme System for a period of 7 days from Wednesday to Tuesday.
 This is called an advert cycle.
 The 7th day is the closing date.

 Alternative housing options such as private rented, shared ownership properties and other solutions do not have an advert cycle.
 They remain on the website at all times.